ydarma/ts-yamp/README.md

 ## About the implementation

-The implementation is widely based on the [alternative pattern presented in TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/mixins.html#alternative-pattern).
+The implementation is largely based on the [alternative pattern presented in TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/mixins.html#alternative-pattern).
 Type are enforced by generics in the `mixWith` function that mixes two classes :

 ```typescript
 type Ctor<T, S extends unknown[]> = new (...args: S) => T;